 Living in Peru is a common thread that runs through our entire team and we believe safeguarding this special country we call home is an absolute must.
 Meet our entire team of travel experts – click here.

 Bernard Schleien, Our Director & Founder

-Bernard founded Latin America For Less in 1998, right after graduating from Southwestern University in Texas, with a degree in History.
+Bernard founded Peru for Less in 1998, right after graduating from Southwestern University in Texas, with a degree in History.
 In his life and work, Bernard has utilized the knowledge he received from his liberal arts education, and his philosophy, history, and political science professors have been far more influential than any business readings he may have run into.
 At the end of the day, he believes life is about balance and connecting the dots.